GauBen/gautier.dev/src/articles/draft-formgator/index.md

 Running TypeScript in Node is a breeze thanks to the awesome [tsx](https://tsx.is/).
 Drop all other TypeScript runners, this is the one you need.

-Modern versions of Node finally ship with a [test runner](https://nodejs.org/docs/latest/api/test.html#running-tests-from-the-command-line) and a [code coverage reporter](https://nodejs.org/docs/latest/api/test.html#collecting-code-coverage)!
+Modern versions of Node finally ship with [a test runner](https://nodejs.org/docs/latest/api/test.html#running-tests-from-the-command-line) and [a code coverage reporter](https://nodejs.org/docs/latest/api/test.html#collecting-code-coverage)!
 We've been waiting for ages to get these tools in the standard library, and now they're here.
 I'm glad to see the Node team focusing on developer experience.
 They are a bit rough around the edges, but they work well enough for formgator.
 If you're starting a new project, I'd recommend giving them a try.

 Packaging and versioning is rendered painless with [pkgroll](https://github.com/privatenumber/pkgroll) and [Changesets](https://github.com/changesets/changesets): pkgroll produces the distribution files, and Changesets pushes them to npm.
 The setup is not as straightforward as I'd like, but it's a one-time thing, and it's worth it for the peace of mind.

 All in all the development experience is good with fewer dependencies than what we were used to in the past.
 I'm pleased to see the ecosystem moving in this direction.

-## Conclusion
+## Launch

+Formgator is designed to fit perfectly with SvelteKit, with [a specific adapter to alleviate boilerplate](https://github.com/GauBen/formgator#usage-with-sveltekit), so I shared it on the Svelte Discord server.
+[Paolo Ricciuti](https://github.com/paoloricciuti), Svelte maintainer and host of [This Week in Svelte](https://www.youtube.com/playlist?list=PL8bMgX1kyZTiLCyvf8vF13sdnR4fhNl6v), invited me to present it on the show.
+I was thrilled to have the opportunity to talk about formgator, and I think the episode turned out great.
+You can watch it below:

 <figure>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/SHBxjWtlv4A?si=noq3QHEnBiMFapEb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="800" height="450" style="aspect-ratio: 16/9" src="https://www.youtube.com/embed/SHBxjWtlv4A?si=noq3QHEnBiMFapEb&start=1665" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </figure>

+Thank you Paolo for the opportunity and your kind words.
+The community has been very welcoming, and I'm grateful for that.